Nepalese Muslims

+Nepalese Muslims (Note: नेपाली मुसलमान) are followers of Islam and form one of the religious communities in Nepal.
+Islam is the third-largest religion in Nepal after Hinduism and Buddhism, with 5.09% of the country's population, around 1,483,066 (1.483 million) people, identifying as Muslims in the 2021 census.
+Most of Nepal's Muslims live in the Terai (lowland) region, particularly in the southern plains close to the border with India.

-About 80% of the Muslim community live in the Terai region, while the other 20% are found mainly in the city of Kathmandu and Gorkha and the western hills.
-The community numbers 1,418,677, about 5.09% of the total population of Nepal according to 2021 Census.
-According to 2011 Census, districts with large Muslim population include Banke (19.2%), Kapilvastu (18.2%), Rupandehi (8.3%), Parsa (14.5%), Bara (14.4%), Rautahat (19.7%), and Sarlahi (7.9%) in the western Terai and Mahottari (13.4%), Dhanusha (8.4%), Siraha (7.5%), Saptari (8.9%) and Sunsari (11.5%) in the eastern Terai.
+About 80% of the Muslim community live in the Terai (lowland) region, while the other 20% are found mainly in the big cities like Kathmandu.
+The community numbers 1,483,066 (1.48 million) about 5.09% of the total population of Nepal according to 2021 Census.
+According to 2021 Census, districts with large Muslim population mainly include Terai (lowland) regions, such as: Banke (19.2%), Kapilvastu (18.2%), Rupandehi (8.3%), Parsa (14.5%), Bara (14.4%), Rautahat (19.7%), and Sarlahi (7.9%) in the western Terai and Mahottari (13.4%), Dhanusha (8.4%), Siraha (7.5%), Saptari (8.9%) and Sunsari (11.5%) in the eastern Terai.

 History

 Muslims have lived in Nepal for long period of time and have shared common historical experiences with the Hindu majority, and as such have developed a stronger identification with the Nepali state.
 However, the Terai Muslims, on the other hand, like other Terai communities, also continue to have strong ties across the border and receive cultural sustenance from the larger Muslim population of Uttar Pradesh and Bihar.
 Historians believe that the first Muslims settled in Kathmandu during King Ratna Malla's reign in the late 15th century.
 These Muslims were Kashmiri merchants that were given permission by Ratna Malla to settle in Kathmandu.

 The Chaubise rajas of west Nepal also employed Afghan and Indian Muslims to train Nepali soldiers to use firearms and ammunition.
 Ratna Malla's envoy to Lhasa invited Kashmiri Muslims to Kathmandu in an attempt to profit from the rugs, carpets, shawls and woollen goods they traded between Kashmir, Ladakh, and Lhasa.
 The first batch of Muslims came with a Kashmiri saint who built the first mosque, Kashmiri Taquia, in 1524, writes Shamima Siddika in her book Muslims of Nepal.

 Influenced by the system of Mughal courts in Delhi, the Mallas also invited Indian Muslims to work as courtiers and counsellors, leading to rivalry with Newar nobles of the Malla courts.
 While the Muslim courtiers did not last long and returned to India, other Muslims stayed on.
 The Mallas also got Indian Muslims from the Mughal Empire to join their courts as musicians and specialists on perfumes and ornaments.
 Historian Baburam Acharya believes they were also there to protect King Ratna Malla from rebellious relatives and senior court officials.